Wilderness is not a luxury but a necessity of the human spirit, and as vital to our lives as water and good bread.edward abbey

 At the north end of the basin is the Trinity Site, where the world’s first atomic bomb was detonated on July 16, 1945.

 The sixteen-mile drive through the monument weaves between shifting mountains of sand.
 Once inside the dune field, all is white except for the sky.
-Sand drifts across the road.
-Much of the drive is on hard-packed sand, which must be cleared daily with heavy equipment.
+Sand drifts across the road and must be cleared daily with heavy equipment.

 The consistency of the sand is fine and powdery, like flour.
 The park looks perpetually like a snowy winter day in Ohio.